jewettaij/visfd/doc/doc_filter_mrc.md

 store the diameter of each sphere.
 (Otherwise the "spheres" will be only 1 voxel wide by default.)
-Alternatively, the size of *all* of the spheres can be specified using the the "**-diameters d**" or "**-radii r** arguments If the file contains a 5th column, it is assumed to represent the brightness of that sphere.
+Alternatively, the size of *all* of the spheres can be specified using the the "**-diameters d**" or "**-radii r**" arguments.
+If the file contains a 5th column, it is assumed to represent the brightness of that sphere.
 (Otherwise, the sphere brightness is 1 by default, unless it is overridden using the "**-foreground brightness**" argument.)

 *Incidentally, the format of this file matches the format of the text file generated during blob detection (using the "-blob" argument).
-(If used this way, then blobs with good scores typically appear as black or white spheres, and grey spheres correspond to blobs with poor scores.
+If used this way, then blobs with good scores typically appear as black or white spheres, and grey spheres correspond to blobs with poor scores.
-If you are using IMOD, the score of a given blob can be queried by clicking on one of the voxels somewhere on the sphere or spherical shell marker for that blob and selecting the "Edit"->"Point"->"Value" menu option, or by pressing the "F" key.
+(If you are using IMOD, the score of a given blob can be queried by clicking on one of the voxels somewhere on the sphere or spherical shell marker for that blob and selecting the "Edit"->"Point"->"Value" menu option, or by pressing the "F" key.
 The brightness of voxel at that location